 The Brazelton Touchpoints CenterTM was founded in 1996 by T. Berry Brazelton, M.D., and colleagues and is based in the Division of Developmental Medicine at Boston Children’s Hospital, a Harvard Medical School teaching hospital.
 The Brazelton Touchpoints CenterTM places enormous value on Early Care and Education Professionals.
 ECE professionals have a unique strength in promoting healthy relationships between children and their parents.

-For questions or more information, please contact Emily Robbins, Professional Development Coordinator: firstname.lastname@example.org
+For questions or more information, please contact Amy Carlough, Professional Development Program Manager at firstname.lastname@example.org